WhaleConnect/whaleconnect/docs/building.md

 ## Configuring the Build

-The arguments below are passed to `xmake f` to configure the build process.
+The arguments below are passed to `xmake f`/`xmake config` to configure the build process.
 Configuration should be done before compiling.

-**Note:** You should set all of your desired options in one `xmake f` command.
-An `xmake f` invocation overwrites previously set configuration options.
+**Note:** You should set all of your desired options in one config command.
+An invocation overwrites previously set configuration options.

 When configuring for the first time, xmake will ask you to install libraries needed by NST.
 Enter `y` to continue and install them.